basisproject/paper/support/economic-models/company_profits.md

 Profits-at-rest are taxed by some regionally-decided variable amount.

-This model can be much more lax about the planning aspect of the economy, in fact I'm not sure to what extent Factor would even be needed.
+This model can be much more lax about the planning aspect of the economy, in fact I'm not sure to what extent Basis would even be needed.

 ## Extension of base